DeepModelingHackathon/Hackathon2021/README.md

 3.The information quantity contained in different layers is not clearly compared and may be a way to do network pruning.

 #### Goal:
+1.Train the DeepMD-kit **100w steps** on the given system below and freeze the model (feel free to set other parameters in input.json);

-1.Make an analysis on the information quantity contained in different layers.
+2.Make an analysis on the information quantity contained in **different layers**;

-2.Use some strategies to do model compression and make the network smaller and more efficient without losing too much accuracy.
+3.Use some strategies to do model compression and make the network smaller and more efficient without losing too much accuracy.

 #### Possible solution:
+1.To get the basic score, you need to have a clear understanding of the overall model structure of DeepMD-kit.

-1.Use mutual information to measure the information quantity contained in different layers;
+2.You can use mutual information to measure the information quantity contained in different layers;

-2.Use quantization、knowledge distillation、low-rank factorization or PCA and so on to do model compression;
+3.You can use quantization、knowledge distillation、low-rank factorization or PCA and so on to do model compression;

-3.**PaddlePaddle** provides various tools convenient for analysis and model compression:
+4.**PaddlePaddle** provides various tools convenient for analysis and model compression:
 >Interpretation https://github.com/PaddlePaddle/InterpretDL

 >Model compression https://github.com/PaddlePaddle/PaddleSlim

 In addition, **if you choose PaddlePaddle, mentorship can be provided.**

+#### Get Start:
+You can see [here](https://github.com/deepmodeling/deepmd-kit) for coding instruction, and `develop` branch is where you accomplish this project.
+You might be able to get the descriptors mainly around `deepmd-kit/deepmd/descriptor` in `develop` branch.
+Be aware of **online tutorial of DeepMD-kit** coming soon, and we will inform you in the **wechat group** one week before the talk, which is important for those who choose DeepMD-kit relevant projects.

+#### Dataset&Materials:
+1.Small dataset: water example contained in `example/water/data`, you can also download from [here]();

+2.Challenge dataset: Cu system: [need_to_implement]().

+#### Scoring point:
+1.The rationality and completeness of the analysis.

+2.The effectiveness and efficiency of the compression (the amount of parameters in compressed model, the inference speed and so on, compared with the standard model).

+#### Submit:
+A zip file which contains:

+1.a report detailing the process of the experiment and the analysis results.

+2.a copy of code that can run directly (a trained model included).
 <br>
 <br>
 ### A3.
 Neural Architecture Search in energy/force fitting